 The house was not listed in the 1892 Blue Book.

-Edward Forster was a physician and served as chief of the medical department of the Massachusetts State Militia.
+Edward Forster was a physician and had been appointed earlier that year as chief of the medical department of the Massachusetts State Militia.

-He died in May of 1896 and Anita Forster moved soon thereafter.
+He died in May of 1896 on board the steamboat Puritan, at dock in New York City, returning from a conference of military surgeons in Philadelphia.
+Anita Forster moved soon thereafter.

 Dr. Daniel Lawrence Hunt, also a physician, maintained his office at 51 Massachusetts with Dr. Blodgett.
 He lived at 171 Walnut and then at 5 Mountfort.
 He married in November of 1898 to Ruth Hancock; after their marriage, they lived in an apartment at 293 Commonwealth where he also moved his office.